xerial/sqlite-jdbc/README.md

 1. Download sqlite-jdbc-(VERSION).jar from the [download page](https://bitbucket.org/xerial/sqlite-jdbc/downloads) (or by using [Maven](#using-sqlitejdbc-with-maven2))
 then append this jar file into your classpath.
-2. Load the JDBC driver `org.sqlite.JDBC` from your code. (see the example below)
+2. Open a SQLite database connection from your code. (see the example below)

 * More usage examples are available at [Usage](Usage.md)
 * Usage Example (Assuming `sqlite-jdbc-(VERSION).jar` is placed in the current directory)